 In 'The Crown,' Gillian Anderson Explores Thatcher's 'Powerplay' With The Queen

 Actor Gillian Anderson says lying about her age helped her land the role that first made her famous.
-Anderson was just 24 — but claimed to be 27 — on her first audition for the role of Dana Scully, a doctor investigating paranormal phenomena The X-Files.
+Anderson was just 24 — but claimed to be 27 — on her initial audition for the role of Dana Scully, a doctor investigating paranormal phenomena on The X-Files.

 "I had no experience whatsoever.
 I had only ever done a couple of plays and scenes in college," Anderson says.
 "If [Scully] comes across as being a little bit cocky and at the same time green, it's all real.
 It's me trying to pretend like I know that I am the person that I say I am."